timdellinger/scraping-usapa-ratings/README.md

  'all divisions combined 17 Dec 2018.csv' is data pulled on 17 Dec 2018

+ 'all divisions combined 3 Jan 2019.csv' is data pulled on 3 Jan 2019

  'putting it together.ipynb' is an older version of 'soup takes html and outputs csv.ipynb' that had trouble with the encoding at times.